MARCH STREET COMMUNITY GARDENS

 • Exercise a 1.5 metre social distance between each other as some of our members are elderly.

-• If you are unwell, PLEASE DON’T ATTEND (stay home and recover).
+• If you are unwell, PLEASE DON’T ATTEND THE GARDENS (stay home and recover).

 • Bring garden tools from home.

 • If you need to use club tools, please ensure you wear latex or dish washing gloves when using the tools.

 • Dish washing gloves can be cleaned and re-used which is great for the environment.